Keto Pumpkin Crisp

 Benefits of Using Coconut Flour

 Okay, can we just chat about coconut flour for a second?
 This stuff might look humble in the bag, but it’s a total game-changer for keto baking (hear me out).
 Unlike regular flour, coconut flour is super absorbent and friendly to blood sugar.
 Trust me, you don’t need a ton—it stretches what you’ve got.
 That means a lower carb count so you can eat that second slice without guilt.
 I like knowing there’s a bit more fiber in my sweet keto blueberry bread, too.
 Ever felt like you’re chewing through sawdust with some low-carb bakes?
 Coconut flour keeps things lighter and less gritty, which frankly, I’ve messed up more than a few times with almond flour.
+If you’re more comfortable with almond flour, try these Almond Flour Blueberry Muffins for a similar fruity treat.
 So yup, I’m waving my coconut flour flag.

 sweet keto blueberry bread